duckburger/wine_maker/README.md

 # wine_maker (Work in progress)
 My game about making wine.
-It starts with a sad premise, which drives your will to succeed throughout.
+Grow grapes and make them into wine, while growing your winery.